 Irrevocable Funeral Trusts

 These are trusts set up for the purpose of paying for the Medicaid applicant’s funeral in advance.
 For applicants who have assets exceeding the countable limit, establishing an irrevocable funeral trust can reduce their countable assets by up to $15,000 (or up to $30,000 for married couples).
-At the same time, setting up this type of trust prevents one’s family members from having to shoulder the financial burden of a burial.
+At the same time, setting up this type of trust prevents one’s family members from having to shoulder the financial burden of a funeral and burial.
 The process of establishing an irrevocable funeral trust is fast, simple, and no legal fees are required.
-Unfortunately, this technique is not allowed in Michigan and New York.

 Spousal Asset Transfers

 When only one spouse of a married couple is applying for nursing home Medicaid, certain spousal protections apply to ensure the community spouse (the spouse who continues to live at home) does not become impoverished.
-In 2017, the community spouse, also referred to as the well spouse, is permitted up to $120,900 in countable assets (in most states), while the Medicaid applicant is only allowed an approximate $2,000.
+In 2019, the community spouse, also referred to as the well spouse, is permitted up to $126,420 in countable assets, while the Medicaid applicant is only allowed an approximate $2,000.
+Please bear in mind that not all states use the abovementioned figures.
+For instance, South Carolina only allows the community spouse to retain assets up to $66,480, and Illinois only permits the well spouse up to $109,560 in assets.
+New York allows applicants up to $15,450 in assets, and Connecticut only allows applicants assets up to $1,500.
 The amount of assets that the well spouse is able to retain, which includes mutually held assets, is called the Community Spouse Resource Allowance (CSRA).
 This allowance can effectively lower the applicant’s resources, hopefully to a Medicaid compliant level.
 This common technique is fairly simple, encouraged by Medicaid, and should require little to no outside assistance.

 For married couples in which only one spouse is applying for nursing home Medicaid, an annuity is a good option.
 This planning technique turns countable assets into non-countable income for the “well” spouse.
 In simple terms, a lump sum of money is paid to an insurance company, which in turn, will pay the healthy spouse a monthly payment.
 Annuities must be irrevocable, and the monthly payments must not exceed the life expectancy of the well spouse.
 Spousal annuities are not an option in all states.